Hanuko33/hackaton/README.md

 Music by Kistol, but credit is not required.
 ```

+#### Alarm.flac - licensed under CC0 (public domain) - by yd - https://opengameart.org/content/short-alarm - Shortened by our team, also CC0

 Rest of assets are either made by our team, or by chatgpt (and then modified by our team)